What do you want to learn?

 6 tips to improve order filling

-When organizing your inventory, keep in mind that the items will have to be picked later for filling orders.
-Thus, you should organize your inventory in a way that makes it easy to locate the desire items (e.g., by stocking frequently ordered together items near one another).
+When organising your inventory, keep in mind that the items will have to be picked later for filling orders.
+Thus, you should organise your inventory in a way that makes it easy to locate the desire items (e.g., by stocking frequently ordered together items near one another).

 2. Set up picking routes